vgl-iisc/mscomplex3d/Readme.md

 ## ✅ Unit Testing via Pytest

 After installing the Python module, unit tests can be run using **Pytest** to verify correctness.
+Ensure that you run `git lfs install && git lfs pull` before the following:

 1. Create and activate a virtual environment at the **root** of the repository (where `pytest.ini` is located):